 Building a Green Workforce

-Combatting climate change should simultaneously build resilient infrastructure, improve community health and safety, safeguard wildlife, and strengthen and create economic opportunities and sustainability for all people.
+Combatting climate change should simultaneously build resilient infrastructure, improve community health and safety, safeguard wildlife, create economic opportunities for all people.
 Chicago can lead and establish a structure to provide that transition to workers and communities.
-Green jobs are not just jobs in the energy sector but also are jobs working in protecting ecosystems and biodiversity and storing and mitigating carbon through natural systems.
+Green jobs are not just jobs in the energy sector but also are jobs working in protecting ecosystems and biodiversity and storing and mitigating carbon through nature.

 The demand for qualified workforce is high, with 69% of employers reporting difficulty hiring arborists and more than 50% willing to pay a premium for better skilled arborists.
 Most occupations provide excellent entry level job opportunities that also have little barriers to entry.

 The top employers in the Arboriculture field are the tree care industry, government municipalities, utility companies, and more.
 As a relatively young industry, tree care companies have struggled to recruit a diverse workforce and retain them.
 The most recent national study in 2002 reported that people of color represented only 5% of the workforce and women made up only 10%.
 Additionally, as a growing industry, not enough people think about forestry as a job, let alone understand the opportunities for career advancement throughout their lifetime.